BrunoMoraesKS/BrunoMoraesKS/README.md

 ### 👨🏻‍💻 My name is Bruno, I am 19 years old and I live in Dracena, São Paulo, Brazil.
 ### 🎓 I am doing a Technologist in System Analysis and Development, which is expected to be finished at the end of 2023.
-### 🖥️ I am also studying front-end development, by my own, because it is one of the things I love doing.
+### 🖥️ I am also working as a front-end developer, at appedidos.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=BrunoMoraesKS&show_icons=true&theme=dark)